-My kennel name ‘Glendream’ has been registered with the UK Kennel Club since I was 16 and I have owned dogs as long as I can remember.
+We are a small, in-house kennel, based at our home in the Fife countryside.
+My kennel name ‘Glendream’ has been registered with the UK Kennel Club since I was 15 year old and I have owned dogs as long as I can remember.

 Originally from East Lothian, I now live in Fife, near Cupar, overlooking the Firth of Tay.
 I live in a Farm Cottage, in a beautiful rural location, surrounded by fields and woodland, which are ideal for exercising the dogs.
-In addition to breeding my dogs, I work from home, which means I’m always around to look after the dogs and any litters we have.
+In addition to looking after my dogs, we also run a Dog Grooming business from home, which means I’m always around to look after the dogs and any litters we have.

 I have always had dogs and grew up with lots of breeds around me.
 My grandmother had Cairns and Labs and my aunt bred and worked Border Collies on her farm where I spent a lot of time as a child.
 From a young age, I was also involved in training my aunt’s sheep dogs and I have always been interested in the breeding side of things.

-I hold a current breeders licence and I have been a licensed breeder for more than 10 years.
+I hold a current breeders licence with Fife Council and I have been a licensed breeder for more than 10 years.
 All of my dogs are Kennel Club Registered and Health Tested.
 I am also recommended by vets the length and breadth of the country.
-Unlike some other breeders, my standards are extremely high and I like to be as transparent as possible about what I do here.
+Unlike some other breeders, my standards are extremely high and I like to be as transparent as possible about what we do here.

 I was first introduced to Cockapoos in 2005 when friends of mine, whose son has a dog hair allergy, asked for my assistance in their search to identify a non-shedding puppy.
 After going down the usual route of Kennel Club Registered Poodles, Bichon Frise, etc., I stumbled across the Cockapoo.
 And so the quest began…